 |Unretrieved Device Fragment||5mm broken drill bit embedded in bone|

-If you or your team is interested in learning more about this topic, we would encourage you to review the resource materials below and to check out No Thing Left Behind.
+If you or your team is interested in learning more about this topic, we would encourage you to review the resource materials below.
 CHPSO members can email firstname.lastname@example.org if they would like access to the members-only information related to this Safe Table topic.
 Please click here to see if you are a CHPSO member.
 If you are not a CHPSO member and would like information on becoming a member, please check out the prospective members section of our website.